I’ve found my “happy hair place.”

 …and so the love affair began!

-I use the dark brown henna from Mountain Rose Herbs — they have so many varieties of henna (Lawsonia inermis) to choose from (click here to check out their selection) — and the whole experience is nothing short of pure goodness.
+I use a dark brown henna and there are so many varieties of henna (Lawsonia inermis) to choose from — and the whole experience is nothing short of pure goodness.
 Combined with my usual natural hair care routine (i.e. shampoo bars + vinegar/herbal conditioning rinse) things are super balanced + peaceful.

 Rosemary Gladstar said so perfectly,